 – British philosopher Alan Watts , from Everything’s audio narration

-One of the tasks you gave me was to come up with visual ideas for the look of the game’s Quantum scale and the objects inside it.
+One of the tasks you gave me was to prototype and iterate designs for the look of the game’s quantum-scale level and all of the objects inside it.
 How would you explain this level to someone?
-Was it difficult to try to imagine how this area could look?
+Was it difficult to try to imagine how this area might look?

 This level definitely ended up looking and feeling much more abstract than the others.
-What are some of the design choices you made while you were creating this space?
+What are some of the design choices you made while you were creating this level?

 The kaleidoscope overlay happened by accident when I was experimenting with making post effects.
 The extreme FOV pull (camera effect when the player moves forward quickly) was inspired by your designs.
 It’s basically the same sprint FOV pull from the other levels cranked to an extreme.